Politics of Tokelau: Council for the Ongoing Government

-For the period 2017–19, the Council of the Ongoing Government of Tokelau, or Cabinet, was as follows.

-Legislative Branch
+Legislative branch

-The legislative branch of the Tokelau government is known as the General Fono.
-The General Fono is composed of twenty seats allocated among the three atolls based on population.
+The legislative branch of the Tokelau government is the General Fono.
+It is composed of twenty seats allocated among the three atolls based on population.
 In 2008, Atafu received seven seats while Fakaofo and Nukunonu each received six.

 The General Fono meets for three session per year, with each session lasting around four days.
 Members of the General Fono elect their Chairman.
 The Chairman for 2019 is Stanley Lopa, while the deputy chair is Sakaria Sakaio.